jasonjiangstuy/djshell-systems-project1/README.md

     - < should only be used on its own
 - Allows combining indefinitely many pipes followed by > or >>
 - Error logging: all errors are recorded in error_log.txt
-- History logging: all commands are logged in history.txt
+- History logging: all commands are logged in history.txt, use arrow keys to access pass commands.
 - Random color prompt: Terminal sets to a different colors at start
     - Credit to GitHub user RabaDabaDoba for providing the .h file